Skip to content

 1. periodically poll for the data, or

-2. knowing the internal data data structures like Sorted Set.
+2. knowing the internal data structures like Sorted Set.